release-argus/Website/content/en/docs/Config/webhook.md

     url: https://WEBHOOK_URL    # WebHook URL to send to
     allow_invalid_certs: false  # Accept invalid HTTPS certs/not
     secret: SECRET              # WebHook Key/Secret
-    custom_headers:             # Custom headers to give the WebHook (could be a param for the WebHook that's unique
-      fizz: bang                # to the Service)
+    custom_headers:             # Custom headers to give the WebHook (could be a param for the WebHook that's unique to the Service)
+      - key: fizz
+        value: bang
     desired_status_code: 201    # Status code to use indicating a success.
 Using 0 will accept any 2XX status code
     delay: 0s                   # Delay before sending the webhooks when a new release is found
                                 # (only used when `auto_approve` is true for the service)